Suraj-dot-wq/Personal-Notes-App/README.md

-# Simple Notes App for TWS Community
+# This is my Django Personal Notes App deployment project
 This is a simple notes app built with React and Django.

 ## Requirements